LutzGross/fingal/examples/ERTSynthetics/README.md

     python3 mkIt.py

 The script inspects the `with_anomaly.geo` file grab the number of electrodes and the spacing.
 The schedule is following a Wenner set-up.
 This can be changed if needed.

+Plot the stations to file `stations.png`:

+    plotStations.py --image stations --debug config

-Create the data file with 5% noise:
+Create the data file with 1% noise:

-    runSynthetic.py --noise 5 --silo syntheticmesh mesh_synthetic.msh config
+    runSynthetic.py --noise 1 --silo syntheticmesh mesh_synthetic.msh config

 This a simple way to generate a mesh from the electrode's positions: